 Bugs Bunny is, for some reason, adrift in the ocean in a barrel (similar to how "Bugs Bunny Nips the Nips" started).
 He happens to wash up on the island of "Bingzi-Bangzi", which has a large population of very anthropomorphic gorillas.
-A female gorilla finds Bugs as he washes up on shore and immediately adopts him as her baby.
+A lovesick female gorilla finds Bug and immediately adopts him as her baby.
 Bugs, who sympathizes with a crying woman, plays along.
 However, her husband "Gruesome" is not at all happy at adopting a rabbit, and tries to get rid of Bugs.

 - The Cameo: Tarzan comes swinging through the jungle, calling his classic call.